Khushehehe/BuzzLenz/README.md

-## **BuzzLens - Hackathon Project** 🚀
+## **BuzzLenz - Hackathon Project** 🚀

 ### **Overview**
-BuzzLens is a smart glasses project designed to enhance driver safety using real-time alerts and GPS tracking.
+BuzzLenz is a smart glasses project designed to enhance driver safety using real-time alerts and GPS tracking.
 The system detects drowsiness and notifies the driver while also sharing location data via Ubidots.

 ## 📂 Folder Structure
-/BuzzLens
+/BuzzLenz
  ├── main.cpp              # ESP32 Code for the project
  ├── platformio.ini        # PlatformIO configuration file
  ├── README.md             # Project documentation